port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/git/github/examples/resource-mapping-examples.md

 ## Mapping repositories and branches

-In the following example you will ingest your GitHub repositories and their branches protection to Port, you may use the following Port blueprint definitions and `port-app-config.yml`:
+In the following example you will ingest your GitHub repositories and their branches to Port, you may use the following Port blueprint definitions and `port-app-config.yml`:

 <RepositoryBlueprint/>